 My Patient Records is the zero-cost, zero-risk bridge between paper chaos and organized medicine.
 It turns your Google Drive into a searchable patient records system with Arabic-smart name matching, automatic visit history loading for follow-ups, and complete data ownership.
 No server storage.
 No vendor lock-in.
 No monthly fee for the records themselves.

-The feature is available to all AI4Docs users -- free tier included.
+The feature is available to all AI4Docs users -- free-trial users included.
 Connect your Google Drive, save your first note, and your patient records system is live.

 Try My Patient Records -- Free